0xMiden/miden-faucet/crates/pow/README.md

 - **`growth_rate`**: Controls how aggressively difficulty increases with more active challenges.
 The number of active challenges gets multiplied by the growth rate to compute the load difficulty, so higher values mean more aggressive rate limiting.

 - **`baseline`**: Sets the initial difficulty baseline.
-The maximum target is calculated as `u64::MAX >> baseline`.
 Higher baseline values make challenges harder from the start.
 Range: 0-63.

 - **`cleanup_interval`**: How often the system removes expired challenges from memory.